C2FO/vfs/README.md

 ###### What we needed/wanted was the following(and more):

 * self-contained set of structs that could be passed around like a file/dir handle
-* the struct would represent an existing or nonexistant file/dir
+* the struct would represent an existing or nonexistent file/dir
-* provide common (and only common) functionality across all filesystem so that after initialization, we don't care what the underlying filesystem is and can therefore write our code agnosticly/portably
+* provide common (and only common) functionality across all filesystem so that after initialization, we don't care what the underlying filesystem is and can therefore write our code agnostically/portably
 * use [io.*](https://godoc.org/io) interfaces such as [io.Reader](https://godoc.org/io#Reader) and [io.Writer](https://godoc.org/io#Writer) without needing to call a separate function
 * extensibility to easily add other needed filesystems like Microsoft Azure Cloud File Storage or SFTP
 * prefer native atomic functions when possible (ie S3 to S3 moving would use the native move api call rather than